abhijeetyaduwanshi/Chicago-Coffee-Service/README.md

 Project for: Internet Technologies and Web Design course.

-Skills used: HTML- 5 and external CSS.
+Skills used: HTML- 5, external CSS and Google maps API.

 This is a website for Chicago coffee service to showcase their products and services to prospective vendors.